xuejianxianzun/imageToIcon/Readme-en.md

 This is a tool for converting image into icon files, which can be directly converted locally without uploading image to a remote server.

 It is written in JavaScript and is suitable for use in a browser.
 Need to run in http(s) protocol.
-The local file protocol (file) cannot be used.

 [Online use](https://icon.pixiv.download/index-en.html)